- Open Enrollment gives new municipal members an opportunity to review their GIC Health Plan options and enroll in a plan.

 - Employee and Non-Medicare Retiree/Survivor Health Plan benefit changes effective July 1.

 Limited network plans help address differences in provider costs.
-You will enjoy similar benefits to wider network plans, but will save money because limited network plans have a smaller network of providers (not every doctor and hospital).
+You will enjoy similar benefits to wider network plans, but will save money because limited network plans have a smaller network of providers (fewer doctors and hospitals).

 - Benefit changes for Medicare health plans effective July 1.